In this Garmin Vivoactive 4 review we’re diving deep into the ins and outs of this amazing Garmin watch.

 Keep in mind; you can only have one of these downloaded.

-Garmin leads the way in smartwatch battery life across the board.
+Garmin leads the way in the best smartwatch battery life across the board.

 The Vivoactive 4 is no exception, offering a lengthy battery life in comparison to its predecessors.